FAQ: WOLFDOGS

 In addition to behavioral differences, wolfdogs need far more in depth care and stimulation than a private owner can provide.
 Wolfdogs are extreme athletes, meaning they are also expert escape artists.
 Many people find that wolfdogs exhibit destructive behaviors such as excessive digging and chewing.
 These behaviors are instinctual and cannot be trained out, but are heightened by inadequate stimulation and boredom.
 Wolfdogs need large spaces to run, jump, dig, and den similar to a full wolf.
 They also have very different dietary needs from domestic dogs.

-• Wolfdogs do not occur naturally.
+Wolfdogs do not occur naturally.
 This is in part due to the extremely limited breeding season of wolves, but mainly because wolves typically do not voluntarily hybridize.
 Hybridization between species and even subspecies occurs mainly when there is extreme stress on a community, such as a rapidly declining population forcing the species to try anything it can to continue its genetic line.
 Wolfdogs do not have a natural place in the ecosystem, and roaming wolfdogs are almost always dumped or escaped animals.

 It is important to note that there are many breeds of dog with the word “wolf” in the name, but they do not have wolf content.
-Some of these dogs— like the Tamaskan Dog, often called a Tamaskan “Wolf” Dog— look remarkably similar to wolves, but they still follow all dog phenotypes.
+Some of these dogs— like the Tamaskan Dog, often called a Tamaskan “Wolf” Dog— look remarkably similar to wolves, but they still follow the dog phenotype.
 Many breeders will sell “wolfdogs” at a very high price, but are actually selling dogs.
 These breeders count on people not knowing the difference, and this label often ends with the dog being euthanized because shelters will not take wolfdogs.
 Behavioral issues are instead blamed on the believed “wolf genetics”.

 While it is exceedingly rare, this means wolves, dogs, coyotes, and jackals have the potential for fertile offspring, but there won’t be any fox-wolf hybrids out there!